-- Assistance with connection to Counseling Services, the Truitt Center for Religious & Spiritual Life, and medical assistance through Health Services - Assistance with connection to emergency rape crisis treatment and emergency medical services - Assistance with changing living arrangements - Assistance with contacting community resources such as the CrossRoads Sexual Assault Response and Resource Center or other support services - Assistance in seeking assistance and/or charges from local law enforcement - Assistance in addressing academic concerns and making reasonable academic adjustments - Creation of and assistance with implementation of an individualized safety plan

-• University Cease Contact Directive - An issued University Cease Contact Directive prohibits contact between the listed parties, directly or through third parties, regardless of medium, until further directed

-The President, Provost/Vice President for Academic Affairs, Vice President for Finance and Administration, Vice President for Student Life, or persons functioning under their direct authority, may impose an Interim Administrative Action when a respondent is deemed to threaten the health, safety, or well-being of the complainant or others, including the broader university community; threatens or impairs the effective functioning of the university; or when a respondent has been charged with a serious criminal offense.
+- Assistance with connection to Counseling Services, the Truitt Center for Religious & Spiritual Life, and medical assistance through Health Services - Assistance with connection to emergency rape crisis treatment and emergency medical services - Assistance with changing living arrangements - Assistance with contacting community resources such as the CrossRoads Sexual Assault Response and Resource Center or other support services - Assistance in seeking assistance and/or charges from local law enforcement - Assistance in addressing academic concerns and making reasonable academic adjustments - Creation of and assistance with implementation of an individualized safety plan - University Cease Contact Directive An issued University Cease Contact Directive prohibits contact between the listed parties, directly or through third parties, regardless of medium, until further directed a respondent is deemed to threaten the health, safety, or well-being of the complainant or others, including the broader university community; threatens or impairs the effective functioning of the university; or when a respondent has been charged with a serious criminal offense.
 Interim Administrative Actions may include, but are not limited to, interim suspension/emergency removal from the university, removal from university housing, suspension of privileges, restriction of access when on-campus, and other similar measures.
 When a respondent is an employee of the university, they may be placed on Administrative Leave.